-Corn is the most-produced grain globally and a versatile commodity used for animal feed (~36%), ethanol production (~34%), food products, and industrial starch.
-Traded on the Chicago Board of Trade (CBOT).
+Corn is the most-produced grain on Earth—global output exceeds 1.2 billion metric tonnes annually (USDA, 2024/25 estimate).
+This versatile commodity is divided among animal feed (~36%), ethanol production (~34%), food products (~14%), and industrial starch/exports (~16%).
+Traded on the Chicago Board of Trade (CBOT), corn futures are among the most liquid agricultural contracts in the world.

 Why It Matters